 The insurance company may deny a claim altogether or undervalue or misclassify an injury.
 These factors can jeopardize your right to a full physical and financial recovery.
 Below is an outline of how an auto accident lawyer may seek fair and full compensation for your injuries.

-A Lawyer Can Collect Evidence to Support Your Case
+A Lawyer May Be Able To Collect Evidence to Support Your Case

 You may strengthen your claim with supportive evidence that speaks to the nature of the accident and your injuries.

 Evidence may include:

 - Diagnostic test results (X-rays, MRI and so on)

 A lawyer can best determine what evidence is necessary to bolster your claim.
 He can handle the collection and organization of evidence while you focus on recovery.

 A Lawyer May Be Able To Put a More Accurate Value on Your Claim

 An auto accident lawyer can examine your losses to present the most accurate value of your claim, including pain and suffering, lost wages, medical expenses and out-of-pocket costs (for things like prescription drugs and replacement eyeglasses, and so on).